 If you’re a Photography blogger, Food Blogger etc, you’ll also realize platforms like Instagram, Pinterest, YouTube etc. will be more suitable for you to share your blog posts than others.

-Get a social media strategy
+Get a Social Media strategy

 This is very important… Because the fact you write a blog post does not mean you’ll have to be sharing links to your blog posts all of the time.

-The whole idea is that, there should be a good mix up of things and a fresh perspective that will keep your audience coming to your social media page again and again.
+Doing this, you’ll create a good mix up of things and a fresh perspective that will keep your audience coming to your social media page again and again.

 Same thing goes for a blog that’s focused on sounding more formal etc.